lnynhi02/coffee-sales-dp-docs/docs/index.md

 	- Supporting Change Data Capture via Kafka Connect for syncing new orders in near real-time.
 	- Offering parallel processing through partitioned topics, allowing multiple consumers to handle multiple orders in parallel.

-- **Redis** is used to cache lookup data (e.g., products, diamond-tier customers, payment methods) to reduce excessive access database access and enable fast condition evaluation.
+- **Redis** is used to cache lookup data (e.g., products, diamond-tier customers, payment methods) to reduce excessive database access and enable fast condition evaluation.
 This avoids redundant queries and supports low-latency processing at scale.

 - **Apache Spark** is chosen to build the Lakehouse architecture:
 	- Handles both structured and semi-structured data.